What is the Federal Trade Commission’s (FTC) Investigative Authority?

 Civil investigative demands (CIDs) differ from a subpoena, in scope.
 Each can be used to obtain existing documents and testimony.
 However, a CID can, and often does, require a recipient t file written reports and answer interrogatories.
 Additionally, Section 20 provides for service of CIDs on entities that are outside of the territorial jurisdiction of any court of the United States.

-CID recipients can also file a petition to limit or quash.
+CID recipients can also consult with an FTC defense attorney to file a petition to limit or quash.
 Similarly, the failure to comply with a CID can result in the initiation of judicial enforcement proceeds in federal court.

 Sometimes, the FTC opts to seek information and initiate investigations “informally” via access letters.
 Access letters are distinguishable from CIDs in that the provide, relatively speaking, greater flexibility because they cannot be judicially enforced.
 Ignoring access letters, however, is not advisable because the Federal Trade Commission could simply choose to issue a civil investigative demand.
 If this happens, the respondent will likely be perceived as uncooperative.